jackgray/narc_arch/docs/source/storage.rst

             -   a cluster with 8 nodes
             -   each node has 2 1TB drives
             -   total of 16 drives => 16TB of data
-            -   drive parity set to maximum of 8 would allow for 8 drives to fail at once, without any loss of data
+            -   drive parity set to maximum of 8 would allow for half of the drives to fail at once, without any loss of data
             -   on any drive failure, the missing data chunks are rebuilt automatically, giving the admin time to replace the failed drives.
             -   when failed drives are replaced, the recovered data is automatically